 The mission to scale the world's highest peak on earth was taken into serious consideration.
-Accommodating to the mission a team was formulated in 1847 which was led by Andrew Waugh of the Royal Surveyor General of India.
-This team started scaling the highest peak on the Earth and discovered that Peak 15 – which is now known as Mount Everest to be the world's highest mountain peak.
+Accommodating the mission a team was formulated in 1847 which was led by Andrew Waugh of the Royal Surveyor General of India.
+This team started scaling the highest peak on the Earth and discovered Peak 15 – which is now known as Mount Everest to be the world's highest mountain peak.
 Before that Mt.
 Kanchenjunga standing at an elevation of 8582 meters was considered the highest existing peak on Earth.

-Despite the Great Trigonometry Survey of Scaling the Mount Everest in the 19th Century determined the height of Everest is 8840 meters there is still a debate of the given height is not the actual height.
+Despite the Great Trigonometry Survey of Scaling Mount Everest in the 19th Century determining the height of Everest is 8840 meters there is still a debate of the given height is not the actual height.
 There are many people who actually believe that the elevation of Mount Everest given by the Waugh and the team is actually 29000 ft.
 They thought that the roundoff figure of the peak is not believable and henceforth added additional 2 meters to make it sound more authentic.
-That makes the height of Everest to be 29002 ft. that converts to 4840 meters.
+That makes the height of Everest to be 29002 ft. which converts to 4840 meters.

 Currently standing at the Elevation of 8848 meters above sea level, Mount Everest is the world's highest mountain peak which has been widely accepted since 1956.
-The height of Mount Everest was first recognized by the Indian survey done in the year 1956 which was then officially recognized by Nepal and China in 1975.
+The height of Mount Everest was first recognized by an Indian survey done in the year 1956 which was then officially recognized by Nepal and China in 1975.

 However, research has shown that the height of Mount Everest is continually increasing because of tectonic activities.
-The earthquake of 2015 has is also considered to be one of the factors for the increment of the height of Everest.
-Over the decade of measurement of the peak of Everest, has caused a debate on what’s the new height of Mount Everest?
+The earthquake of 2015 is also considered to be one of the factors for the increment of the height of Everest.
+Over the decade of measurement of the peak of Everest, has caused a debate on what’s the new height of Mount Everest.

 Since the publication of the first height of Mount Everest, there was a continuous debate on both Nepal and Chinese sides.
 Nepal claims that the height of Mount Everest is based on the height of snow whereas the Chinese claim the height is based on the highest rock point of Everest.
-After years and years of disagreement, in 2010, both Nepal and china accepted the claim of the height of Mount Everest is the height of snow which is 8848 meters while accepting the claims of China that the height of Everest rock being 8844.3 meters.
+After years and years of disagreement, in 2010, both Nepal and china accepted the claim of the height of Mount Everest is the height of snow which is 8848 meters while accepting the claims of China that the height of Everest rock is 8844.3 meters.

 The main purpose of Nepal and China agreed to retrace the height of Mount Everest, is because of the previous measurement which was done by Indian, American, and European surveyors.
-This joint effort of Nepal to retrace the Height of the World's highest peak will signify good relation and pride and also come with their own figure which both countries can agree on.
+This joint effort of Nepal to retrace the Height of the World's highest peak will signify good relations and pride and also come with their own figure which both countries can agree on.

 As per the agreement, Nepal has already finished measuring the height of Everest in the last year.
-Whereas the Chinese side commenced on the expedition of Everest in the march of 2020, amid the pandemic of CORONA virus.
-Both Nepal and China have taken a different point of reference to sea level for the measurement.
-Nepal has taken point close to the Bay of Bangel as the sea level to determine the height of the mighty Mount Everest while the Chinese side took the reference of Yellow sea for the measurement.
+Whereas the Chinese side commenced on the expedition of Everest in march of 2020, amid the pandemic of CORONA virus.
+Both Nepal and China have taken a different points of reference to sea level for the measurement.
+Nepal has taken a point close to the Bay of Bangel as the sea level to determine the height of the mighty Mount Everest while the Chinese side took the reference of the Yellow sea for the measurement.

 How Everest height is rescaled?

 The height of Mount Everest is continuously changing due to a series of tectonic activities.
 The latest contributing factor is the Earthquake of 2015.
-With the increasing technology, the debate of the actual height of Everest is continuously increasing.
+With the increasing technology, the debate on the actual height of Everest is continuously increasing.
 With the advancement of technology, it is sure that once the rescaling is finished, we will get a new height of Everest.

 The first scale of mount Everest was done by the Indian surveyor in the year 1856.
 This great trigonometric survey to scale mount Everest published that the height of Mount Everest is exactly 29,000 feet.
-However, the surveyor at the time thought that the round figure of the Everest is not believable and henceforth added 2 additional feet to make it sound more precise.
+However, the surveyor at the time thought that the round figure of Everest is not believable and henceforth added 2 additional feet to make it sound more precise.

 For the rescaling, the elevation of Mount Everest (Chomolungma) the Russian government has to provide a helping hand to install GPS equipment at the summit.
-The Russian government also provide the training to process the data of GPS, gravity measurement, leveling as well as geodesy.
+The Russian government also provides the training to process the data of GPS, gravity measurement, leveling as well as geodesy.

-Nepal's Survey Department sent both customary strategies (geometry leveling as done by Survey of India in the 1950s) with exact leveling and more precise present-day geoid framework with gravity overview and Global Navigation Satellite System (GNSS) to cross-check the outcomes.
+Nepal's Survey Department sent both customary strategies (geometry leveling as done by Survey of India in the 1950s) with exact leveling and a more precise present-day geoid framework with gravity overview and Global Navigation Satellite System (GNSS) to cross-check the outcomes.

-Under geometry leveling, the Survey Department chose 12 perception focuses in Solukhumbu, Khotang, Bhojpur, and Dolakha areas from where its experts estimated the position and point of the culmination.
+Under geometry leveling, the Survey Department chose 12 perception focuses in Solukhumbu, Khotang, Bhojpur, and Dolakha areas from which its experts estimated the position and point of the culmination.
 Assessors at that point utilized the Pythagorean hypothesis to determine the elevation.

 For exact leveling, the assessors needed to quantify elevations of a progression of 12 focuses from ocean level right up to the base of the mountain.
 For this, assessors needed to utilize six Indian trigonometrical focuses from the ocean to the Nepal outskirt.

 The Chinese side has yet to complete their part of measuring the elevation.
 The Chinese surveillance team reached the top of the elevation amidst the COVID 19 pandemic.
 Reaching the top, they left all the required equipment and head back to begin the rescaling.
-The equipment left of the Top of the Everest will connect with the BeiDou satellite navigation system and provide the data regarding the actual elevation of the Everest.
+The equipment left on the Top of Everest will connect with the BeiDou satellite navigation system and provide the data regarding the actual elevation of Everest.
 Moreover, the Chinese have also conducted a series of overflights above Mount Everest with aircraft equipped with precision gravity survey equipment.

 How high is high?

-The modern history of legendry Mount Everest is encircled by an intrigue with respect to its real height.
-The Great Trigonometric survey lead by the Indian Surveyor in 1856, during the system of British, uncovered the tallness of Mount Everest to be 8840 meters and the world has acknowledged it as the most elevated top on the planet.
+The modern history of legendry Mount Everest is encircled by intrigue with respect to its real height.
+The Great Trigonometric survey led by the Indian Surveyor in 1856, during the system of British, uncovered the tallness of Mount Everest to be 8840 meters and the world has acknowledged it as the most elevated top on the planet.
 They likewise named this top after Sir George Everest, who was the head of scaling the height in 1856.